Motherwell Concert Hall and Theatre

 Current situation

-Theatres Trust is in contact with North Lanarkshire Council and has provided some high-level feedback on the report taken to council on 5 December regarding concerns over the demolition of the building and the long-term cultural offer.
+Theatres Trust is in contact with North Lanarkshire Council and has provided some high-level feedback on the report taken to council in 2024 regarding concerns over the demolition of the building and the long-term cultural offer.